Actify

 What Virtual Team Building Activities Actually Get People to Show Up?

-The virtual team building activities that actually work share one trait: they don't try to recreate in-person experiences on Zoom.
-Forcing a happy hour over video chat is why most virtual team building fails.
-Instead, the best programs mix async activities (everyone participates on their own time) with short, high-energy synchronous sessions (30 minutes max).
-The winning ratio is 3 async activities for every 1 live event.
-This respects time zones, introvert energy, and the reality that nobody wants another meeting.
+Virtual activities that work don't try to recreate in-person experiences on Zoom — that's why most fail.
+Mix async activities (people join on their own time) with short, high-energy live sessions (30 min max).
+The winning ratio: 3 async for every 1 live event.
+It respects time zones, introverts, and the fact that nobody wants another meeting.

 Any team size20–30 min/week$0–$12/person/month10 min to launch